canozokur/aws-eni-resource-agent/README.md

-Before everyting, I want to thank @moomindani for his hard work.
+I want to thank @moomindani for his hard work.
 This resource agent is based on his work.

 # aws-eni-resource-agent